Jaseibert/QualtricsAPI/README.md

 ```
 ## Survey Module

+### Fetch Response Data

-The `Responses()` module has two methods.
+The `Responses()` module has two methods for retrieval of response data.
 Each of those methods can be called using the following methodology.

 ```python
 from QualtricsAPI.Survey import Responses